lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 If there is a function called on the account and the function does not exist, the fallback function lookup an address stored under the data key attached above and forwards the call to it with the value of the `msg.sender` and `msg.value` appended as extra calldata.

-Check [LSP17-ContractExtension] and [LSP2-ERC725YJSONSchema] for more information.
+Check the [**LSP17Extension Specification** section in LSP17-ContractExtension](./LSP-17-ContractExtension.md#lsp17extendable-specification) and [LSP2-ERC725YJSONSchema] for more information.

 ### Graffiti